SANDRA KLEMMER, MS, RD, LDN, CNSC, RYT

 At MGH, she applied her clinical expertise to provide medical nutrition care to critically ill patients in the intensive care units, as well as on the Cardiology and General Medicine services.
 MGH is consistently ranked in the top 5 best hospitals by US New & World Reports.

-Responding to her immense love and appreciation for Yoga, Sandy completed her Registered Yoga Teacher certification under PranaVayu founder, David Magone, followed by advanced teacher training with Ame Wren (founder of The Boston Yoga School), and studied with Raghunath on a Yoga pilgrimage in India.
+Responding to her immense love and appreciation for Yoga, Sandy completed her Registered Yoga Teacher certification under PranaVayu founder, David Magone, followed by advanced teacher training with Ame Wren (founder of The Boston Yoga School), and studies with Raghunath on an annual Yoga pilgrimage in India.
 David Magone introduced Sandy to Buddhist philosophy and meditation over 10 years ago, which remains an important part of her personal practice - she also enjoys attending meditation groups and workshops at the Cambridge Insight Meditation Center.

 There was a time when Sandy was interested in proving everything through science.
 Now, she's interested in demonstrating through experience, informed by science.
 To paraphrase Jon Kabat-Zinn, our experiences are what teach us how to be human, that's our curriculum.
 Sandy enjoys sharing how internal awareness and the mind-body connection support health and happiness - finding that connection to the body elicits ease and clarity for individuals, while a disconnect perpetuates inner conflict and complicates decision-making.
 Through compassion, curiosity and inquiry, Sandy guides individuals to reveal their innate skills and knowledge in all aspects of wellness, and to develop trust in that intuition.
 She believes that once we find a more authentic relationship to the body and we tune in to our inner atmosphere (our natural biocalculators), then knowing how to best nourish ourselves becomes organic.